-The retrieval system must match the mean photon path length for the O2A channel using retrieved parameters like surface pressure, albedo, water, temperature, aerosol pressure heights, and aerosol optical depths.
+The retrieval system must match the mean photon path length for the O2 A-band channel using retrieved parameters like surface pressure, albedo, water, temperature, aerosol pressure heights, and aerosol optical depths.
 Also note that the O2 volume mixing ratio (VMR) is fixed and not retrieved.
 Mean photon path length increases with higher albedo and aerosol optical depth (Palmer et al., 2001).
 Additionally, moving aerosols lower in the atmosphere increases mean photon path length, because light scattered by the aerosol travels farther, and a larger surface pressure will increase mean photon path length because the path length to the surface is longer.
 The retrieval system varies these parameters to match the observed radiances.
-Ideally, the 3 bands would have the same albedo and aerosol properties, so that getting the O2A band mean photon path length right will also get the mean photon path length in the CO2 bands.
-Real aerosol optical depths tend to be higher in the O2A band then in the CO2 bands.
+Ideally, the three bands would have the same albedo and aerosol properties, so that getting the O2 A-band mean photon path length right will also get the mean photon path length in the CO2 bands.
+Real aerosol optical depths tend to be higher in the O2 A band than in the CO2 bands.
 However, the aerosol optical depth versus frequency is fixed for OCO-2.
-Therefore, as an example, using a too-thick aerosol in the O2A band to compensate for a too-small surface pressure will not balance in the CO2 bands because the same too-small surface pressure will be offset by less aerosol.
-The relative strengths of the Jacobians for the four aerosol optical depths in the O2A versus CO2 bands are 1.5x, 3.3x, 7.2x, and 2.1x, respectively, indicating the dominance of the O2A-

-20 band concerning aerosol information.
+Therefore, as an example, using a too-thick aerosol in the O2 A band to compensate for a too-small surface pressure will not balance in the CO2 bands because the same too-small surface pressure will be offset by less aerosol.
+The relative strengths of the Jacobians for the four aerosol optical depths in the O2 A band versus CO2 bands are $1.5\times$, $3.3\times$, $7.2\times$, and $2.1\times$, respectively, indicating the dominance of the O2 A band concerning aerosol information.